-Special Streaming/DVD Package: Purchase our 5-year Streaming License, and get the DVD for free!
-To order, click the option “Stream this film” at the top right corner of this page.
-Once you are redirected, follow the instructions listed on that page.
+Special Streaming/DVD Package: Purchase our Streaming License in perpetuity, and get the DVD for free!
+To order, choose "Streaming, Life of File" from the pull-down menu of purchasing options on the top right corner of this page.

 They wanted to change the American dream.
 At Home in Utopia is the story of three decades, two generations, and one cooperative apartment house built in the 1920s by immigrants, factory workers and Communists.